 Magento is also extremely flexible in terms of technical SEO and allows customizing plug-ins.
 Magento 2 builds its SEO tools right into the ecommerce platform.
 A website owner can benefit from no-follow links, edit permalinks and meta tags, change URLs, and take technical Magento 2 SEO to the next level.

 For Drupal Commerce, 46.000+ extensions and modules can be downloaded from the corresponding directory on the website.
 For Magento, 3.500+ extensions can be found on Marketplace and smoothly integrated into the Magento back-end.

 Both platforms integrate well with major social networks as well as Windows, Android, Mac, and web-based devices.

-Reliable payment gateways is a way to win the trust of your customers and ensure the money for your products are in your pocket.
-So it’s important that an ecommerce platform provides a selection of secure payment methods that are available all over the world.
+Reliable payment gateways are a way to win the trust of your customers and ensure the money for your products is in your pocket.
+So an ecommerce platform should provide a selection of secure payment methods that are available all over the world.

 Drupal allows you to manage payments and orders through 114 different payment providers.
 These include Amazon Pay, PayPal, Stripe, Vantiv, Banca Intesa (see the full list here).
 The payment methods can be on-site or off-site and require the installation of the corresponding Drupal module.

 Magento directly supports 12 multicurrency payment gateways secure and active around the globe.
 Apart from PayPal, Braintree, Klarna, and Stripe, among others, Magento 2 allows offline payments like Cash On Delivery, Payment on Account, or Bank Transfer.
 Magento Payments is also in place to prevent online payment frauds, onboard easier, and manage cash flow effectively.